Pluri-cotangent maps of surfaces of general type: Introduction

-The proof of Theorem B uses the explicit computation of $\chi(X, \, S^n \Omega_X)$, see Lemma \ref{lem:chi-S^n}, together with Bogomolov's cohomological vanishing (Proposition \ref{prop:semistability of Omega}), in order to show that \eqref{eq:generically-finite-1-intro} implies the lower bound $h^0(X, \, S^n \Omega_X) > \frac{1}{2}(n+1)(n+2)$.
-Then the claim follows from Theorem A. As a consequence, we get
+The proof of Theorem B uses the explicit computation of $\chi(X, \, S^n \Omega_X)$, provided in Lemma \ref{lem:chi-S^n}, in order to show that the inequality $\chi(X, \, S^n \Omega_X) \geq 0$ gives $c_1^2-c_2 >0$.
+This, together with Bogomolov's cohomological vanishing (Proposition \ref{prop:semistability of Omega}), implies that $S^n \Omega_X$ is big, so that its global generation yields the generic finiteness of the pluri-cotangent map (Proposition \ref{prop:c1^2-c2>0}).

-\begin{corC}[see Corollary \ref{cor:generically-finite-1}] Let $X$ be a minimal surface of general type with $c_1^2-c_2>0$ and such that $S^m \Omega_X$ is globally generated.
-Then the $n$th pluri-cotangent map $\psi_n$ is generically finite onto its image for all multiples $n$ of $m$ such that